Samiamamra/my-projects/README.md

 # How to Run Downloaded Python Projects (Beginner Guide)

 This guide explains how to run Python programs after downloading them from a repository (like GitHub), even if you have no programming experience.
+## 1. Download the project:

+Open the GitHub repository page in your browser(you will find the links in the web site)

+Click the green button Code

+Select Download ZIP

+Wait for download to finish

+Right-click the ZIP file and choose Extract All (or unzip it)

+Open the extracted folder

+You now have the full project on your computer.
 ---

 ## 2. What You Need First